patractlabs/elara/packages/api/README.md

 5. Developer access

-    Before Access.You must have a PID(project id).you can send a post request to the Stat Service to create a new project.
-You can view the [Interface detail ](https://github.com/patractlabs/elara/tree/master/packages/stat)
+    **Before Access.You must have a PID(project id).you can send a post request to the Stat Service to create a new project and get a PID.
+You can view the [Interface detail ](https://github.com/patractlabs/elara/tree/0.2/packages/stat#3-new-project)**

     - Method 1 : curl sends HTTP request:
         ```